A user-friendly, frequently updated reference guide that aligns with international guidelines and protocols.

 CD-38 positivity in >30% lymphocytes

-ZAP 70 positivity
+ZAP 70 and CD49d positivity

 Increased serum levels of sCD23, TNF alpha, LDH